Explore Brno - The 10 Best Attractions for First-Time Visitors

 Freedom Square in Brno

-10. See you during the clock!
+10. Let's meet under the clock!

 Don't go too fast or you might miss it!
 The most famous meeting place in Brno is a tiny little old man sitting on a clock on Česká street.
 The small bronze statue is called Adam Čekač - "waiting Adam" and is only 20 centimeters high.
 When you wait here you are never alone, Adam makes sure of that.
 Perhaps Brno's smallest statue, but certainly not the least memorable.